-- through support for legal and judicial reforms and for the modernisation of the justice system, including modernisation of administration and professional training of judges; - strengthening the public finance management through support for the introduction of a transparent organisational system setting out the responsibilities, rules and mechanisms of checks and balances including the provision of the relevant skills at all levels of responsibilities; - support and technical assistance for accelerating reforms of the banking and financial sector; - through assistance (reforms, skills) for improving the management of public assets and reform of public procurement procedures; and - through assistance for implementing political, administrative, economic and financial decentralisation. - 151.
-Restoration or enhancement of critical public sector capacity and of institutions required for the proper functioning of market-economy based societies, especially through assistance (Technical assistance, training) for: - developing legal and regulatory capabilities that are needed to cope with the operation of a market economy, including competition policy and consumer policy; - improving capacities to analyse, plan, formulate and implement policies, particularly in the economic, social, environmental, research, science and technology and innovation fields; - for modernising, strengthening and reforming financial and monetary institutions and improving procedures; - for building at local and municipal levels the capacity required for the effective implementation of decentralisation policy and to increase the participation of the population in the development process; and - for developing capacity in critical areas such as international negotiations and management and co-ordination of external aid. - 152.
-Support (through technical assistance, training etc.) for the development of the capacities of non-state actors and the strengthening of structures for information, dialogue and consultation between them and the national authorities related to all areas, sectors and levels. - 153.
-In its assistance efforts the Community shall increase the use of local expertise.
+- through support for organisational and functional reforms of the civil service to modernise and improve their efficiency; - through support for legal and judicial reforms and for the modernisation of the justice system, including modernisation of administration and professional training of judges; - strengthening the public finance management through support for the introduction of a transparent organisational system setting out the responsibilities, rules and mechanisms of checks and balances including the provision of the relevant skills at all levels of responsibilities; - support and technical assistance for accelerating reforms of the banking and financial sector; - through assistance (reforms, skills) for improving the management of public assets and reform of public procurement procedures; and - through assistance for implementing political, administrative, economic and financial decentralisation.

+151. Restoration or enhancement of critical public sector capacity and of institutions required for the proper functioning of market-economy based societies, especially through assistance (Technical assistance, training) for:

+- developing legal and regulatory capabilities that are needed to cope with the operation of a market economy, including competition policy and consumer policy; - improving capacities to analyse, plan, formulate and implement policies, particularly in the economic, social, environmental, research, science and technology and innovation fields;

+- for modernising, strengthening and reforming financial and monetary institutions and improving procedures; - for building at local and municipal levels the capacity required for the effective implementation of decentralisation policy and to increase the participation of the population in the development process; and - for developing capacity in critical areas such as international negotiations and management and coordination of external aid.

+152. Support (through technical assistance, training etc.) for the development of the capacities of non-state actors and the strengthening of structures for information, dialogue and consultation between them and the national authorities related to all areas, sectors and levels.

+153. In its assistance efforts the Community shall increase the use of local expertise.

-5. TRADE RELATED ISSUES
+TRADE RELATED ISSUES